Submission and Processing fee

 - Article title

-Should be concise without any abbreviations.
+Should be concise.
 Length should not exceed more than 15 words.

 Should include study design in case of randomized trial and systematic reviews and meta-analyses.